tiago123456789/my-own-faas-golang-platform/README.md

 - The project has focus to create my own faas platform to run the lambda function using golang.

-## FUTURE FEATURES

-- Cronjob trigger to allow trigger the lambda function in specific interval.
-- Customize the lambda function timeout.

 ## TECHNOLOGIES

 - Golang